Nonye2K3/chia/Windows-pre-Haswell-1.8-workaround.md

 - Copy the new .pyd into the daemon\ directory - `copy blspy.cp37-win_amd64.pyd ~\AppData\Local\Chia-Blockchain\app-0.1.8\resources\app.asar.unpacked\daemon\`

-- Make sure the Chia application is totally shut down and then start it.
+- Start the Chia application and proceed as normal.

+- This will be fixed 1.9.